 - Between 2002-2012 tuition went up 283%.
 Today we are already paying far more than any generation of CSU students before us.

-- Statewide tuition has been frozen for four years because students came together to fight against these increases.
+- Statewide tuition was frozen for four years because students came together to fight against these increases.
 Thousands of us marched and demonstrated, shared our stories and forced the CSU Administration to listen.

 - Now the freeze is over and Chancellor White says we need a $270 tuition increase to fund his “Graduation Initiative.”
 But how can he expect students to graduate sooner if we have to spend more time working in order to pay tuition?

 Want to learn more?
 Check out these resources on the tuition increase and our free higher education campaign.
 And follow our social media campaign here.

 This fight is not over.
 We are watching closely to see if the CSU administration will try to increase our tuition AGAIN for the 2018-2019 school year, and in the meantime we are focusing on our free higher education campaign.
 We know that ultimately the only way we will return to an truly free CSU education is to fight for a dedicated source of funding outside of the budget to restore the CSU to funding levels of the 1960s.
 We are ready to make free higher education an issue that everyone in California running for office in 2018 must take a stance on, and we hope you join us!